 - Representation in court—if your case goes to court, having a lawyer represent you can increase the likelihood of success.

 When choosing a lawyer, look for a strong background in discrimination cases and a history of positive case results.
-Employment law cases can be complex, making experienced representation essential.
+Employment law involves complex issues, so you need an experienced attorney to represent you effectively.

 Take the Next Step Toward Fair Treatment with Rissmiller PLLC